Biocompatibility Testing For Medical Devices

 Material interactions may cause a medical device to fail biocompatibility testing.
 Since the individual materials used to make the medical device may be biocompatible in part, but the combination of various materials may cause a toxic reaction.
 Hence, the complete device needs to be evaluated for biocompatibility.

-The different tests performed are:
+The different Biocompatibility Studies performed are:

 - Acute systemic toxicity testing